simonelanucara/GeoServer-Docker/README.md

 GeoServer you are installing.
 GeoServer version is controlled by the variable in Dockerfile, or download the WAR bundle for the version you want to `resources/geoserver.zip` before building.
+The 2.13 version contain jdbcconfig and hazelcast plugin.

 ### Custom Fonts